THE ART OF EMBODIED LIVING

 ERYT 500, RYS 500

-Dana Damara has certified thousands of teachers across multiple states and has touched hundreds of retreat centers around the world.
+Dana Damara has certified thousands of people across multiple states and has touched hundreds of retreat centers around the world.
 Her work is rooted in empowerment — creating space for every student to own their gifts and carry the practice into their lives.
 "Before yoga, life was a bit blurry.
 Yoga was a way for me to calm a restless heart and heal a traumatic past."
 That transformation now fuels a global mission.

 Gillian Confair